CodeURJC-FW-2025-26/webapp10/README.md

 #### Paula De La Fuente

  * Description of my tasks during the practice:
+In this final section, I've focused on everything related to reviews: using AJAX to create, edit, and delete reviews; transforming the review editing page to be integrated into the game's page; and enabling the use of a predefined image if the review doesn't contain one or if it's deleted.
+I also created the selector and implemented the AJAX function to delete a game.

 * 5 best commits:
   1. [delete created](https://github.com/CodeURJC-FW-2025-26/webapp10/commit/0b15d60b356e4591faf9293e2d69a619e77c542b)